sajjadh47/adv-geoip-redirect/README.md

 ### How to use this plugin?

 Just after installing Advanced GeoIP Redirect plugin, Go to Settings -> Advanced GeoIP Redirect & There Adjust Your Setttings As Well As Add Your Redirect Rules.
-For Regex See <a href="https://sajjadhsagor.com/geoip-redirect-plugin-documentation/">Documentation Here</a>
+For Regex See Screenshots Examples.</a>

 ## Screenshots